What You Need to Know Before Using Blockchain Tech in Your Business

 The first thing you have to consider is what you’re going to use blockchain for.
 Its most widespread use is cryptocurrency, which is a form of payment that’s distributed using blockchain.
 Bitcoin and Ethereum are some examples.
 Using crypto has plenty of advantages.
 For example, since it doesn’t employ the services of a payment provider, it has lower fees.
 This is also why money flows much faster.
 Some of the biggest companies in the world like Microsoft, Subway, and Newegg, have already begun accepting crypto as payment.

 However, crypto isn’t the only thing that blockchain offers.
-In our previous article ‘How Startups & SMBs Can Benefit From Blockchain’, we mentioned some of blockchain’s other uses like distributed applications (Dapps) and smart contracts.
+In our previous article ‘How Startups & SMBs Can Benefit From Blockchain’, we mentioned some of blockchain’s other uses like decentralized applications (Dapps) and smart contracts.
 Dapps function like normal apps, except they run on a blockchain.
 This means that no entity fully controls it (even you), increasing its security.
 There’s also little to no downtime since, again, it doesn’t rely on the technology of a third-party provider.

 Meanwhile, smart contracts are self-executing programs where the terms between all involved parties are written directly onto the blockchain.
 It automatically signs itself when the predetermined conditions are met and can’t be tampered with.